dennissxz/data-science-handbook/12-probabilities/71-sampling.md

 plt.show()
 ```

-## Sample from a Circle
+## Sample from a Disk

-How to uniformly sample points inside a circle?
+How to uniformly sample points inside a disk?
 Can you take advantage of the above method of sampling from a triangle?

 ```{code-cell} python
 :tags: [hide-input]